Last Modified: April 10, 2017

 Telekom will provide a virtual firewall (vShield) that the customer can configure by adding new services to the routing table.
 The firewall separates services with Internet connection from all other internal services.
 The customer can also use load balancing, firewall NAT, and other vShield-based features.

 ChurchDesk connects to a T-System access point via HTTPS using Secure Sockets Layer (SSL), a cryptographic protocol that is designed to protect against eavesdropping, tampering, and message forgery.
-For an additional layer of network security.
-Secure Shell is blocked by the firewall
+Secure Shell is blocked by the firewall.

 Network Monitoring and Protection